mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 # Email Headers

 Email headers are a great way to deduce the true origin of a given email.
 As noted above, emails often contain a format section which is forgable by an attacker to make it seem as though an email came from a different source.
-If you're using Gmail, here's a good reference [2](https://support.google.com/mail/answer/29436?hl=en) for viewing the headers of a given email.
+If you're using Gmail, you can follow the following steps to view the full email headers.

+1. Open the email
+2. Go to the right drop down menu
+3. Select show original

 When viewing the full headers, it's important to understand who actually sent a given email.
 As noted above, formatting content within emails can be tampered with to make an email seem as though it's from someone else.

 One of the more common techniques with phishing emails is to abuse the From: field content.
 This often looks like...